tmtsoftware/esw-ts/README.md

 ### Generate paradox documentation

-To generate paradox documentation for the esw-ts, run the following command
+To generate paradox documentation for the ESW-TS, run the following command

   `sbt clean makeSite`